rpelke/CIM-E/README.md

 ## Run Simulations
+The benchmarks can be executed with either docker or podman.
+The default is docker.

+If you want to use podman, please execute `export CONTAINER_ENGINE=podman` before staring the scripts below.

-1. Execute the benchmarks with docker:
+1. Execute the benchmarks inside the container:

     The name of the test is the input argument.
     ```bash